embl-cba/imagej-courses/practicals/intensity-quantification.md

 Two compare the intensities of the two nuclei, typically computing the ratio of the sum intensities is a good readout.

-In this case, given the staining is quantitative, this could be used to measure the cell cycle state.
+As mentioned above, given the staining is quantitative, this could be used to infer on the cell cycle state.

 &nbsp;